 I’ve been playing it for about a week now and I can’t go back to my other guitar, a beautiful Washburn WM-100, which has been my main guitar since about 2001.
 The width at the nut is about 37 or 38mm, and I’m able to play chord voicings I’ve never been able to play.
 I’m so tired the phrase, “game changer” but that’s really what this guitar is for me.

 I hope to find other 3/4 size guitars with narrow necks because I want to have options.
 In the mean time, check out the Jay Turser and let me know if you hear of other smaller guitars I should check out.
 Follow this link to the Jazz Guitar Forum where I have asked the folks there for their recommendations.
 (Here’s the link to the Lunchbox Junior Amp.)

 1) It’s amazing how many folks on the forums immediately question my reasons for wanting to find guitars with neck widths of 37-38mm, even going so far as to suggest that I, “re-think the reason you ‘think’ you want a small neck.”
-As a female, I am unfortunately used to dealing with some guys who want to think for me.
+As someone who identifies with being a woman, I am unfortunately used to dealing with men who want to think for me.
 It’s a bit disappointing.

 2) Most people suggest guitars that may have smaller bodies or shorter scale lengths, but do not have the neck width that I am looking for.

 In December, I found a really cool 1964 Fender Duo Sonic down at The Guitar Store and it has changed my life.
 It has a short scale, smaller body, and the most important spec: a narrow neck.
 This guitar was an easy transition to from the Jay Turser 3/4 guitars, and it’s got this really cool wood tone.
 Here’s something I recorded when I brought it home: